SITE MENU

 Isle of Bute Discovery Centre

-The Pavilion Theatre and Cafe is another place for entertainment with discos, children's shows, etc. There's a Leisure Pool in High Street, complete with solarium and sauna.
+The Pavilion Theatre is undergoing a major refurbishment and is due to re-open in 2021.
+Rothesay also has a Leisure Pool in High Street, complete with steam room and sauna.
 At the Moat Centre you can play badminton, snooker and table tennis or visit the local library.
 Tennis and squash courts are available with a children's play area and paddling pool at The Meadows in High Street.

 You get a good view from Canada Hill and you can play at the Rothesay Golf Club.